Greetings, friend (I hope you’re a friend, anyway…)!

 Why “Mama Pineapple”?

 One of my main nicknames in the ‘real world’ is Lady Pineapple.
 A quick Google of this moniker, however, brings up some pretty dubious results of a, ahem, ‘sexy’ nature.
-And – swearwords aside (I love a good curse from time to time) – I aim to keep this pretty clean.
+And – swearwords aside (dropping F-bombs can be pretty cathartic) – I aim to keep this pretty clean.

 Plus, I like alliteration.
 I’m pretty geeky when it comes to words and language.